gabrielcaixeta/ionic-angular-mapbox-geocoding/README.md

 # Ionic/Angular mapbox geocoding address lookup
-This is an Ionic/Angular project showcasing an address lookup implementation powered by Mapbox Geocoding API.
+This is an Ionic/Angular project showcasing an implementation powered by Mapbox Geocoding API.

 ![](demo.gif)